 SELF INTRODUCTION

-First of all, I would like to thank you for taking your time to come to read my website!
+First of all, I would like to thank you for taking the time to visit my website.

 What do I intend to do with this manga?

-This Manga and it's characters are the most precious thing I have in this world, and I love them like my children.
+This manga and its characters are the most precious things I have in this world.
+I love them like my children.

-My intention is not becoming the best mangaka or comic artist in the world, my intention is to draw some manga that makes people think about the meaning of this life.
+My goal is not to become the best mangaka or comic artist in the world, but to create a manga that makes people reflect on the meaning of life.

-I don't want to exploit my characters or the story and ending up becoming a product that only exists to please it's fans and that has no soul, think of this as a non-mainstream manga.
+I don’t want to exploit my characters or the story, turning it into a product that exists only to please fans and lacks a soul.
+Think of this as a non-mainstream manga.

-I have a story to tell you, a story that is already planned from it's beginning to it's end, so I am not going to change anything I originally planned.
+I have a story to tell you—a story that has already been planned from beginning to end.
+I will not change anything I originally envisioned.

-"The adaptation will only be done with my supervision during the entire project, and the final word will always be mine."
+“The adaptation will only be done under my supervision throughout the entire project, and the final word will always be mine.”

-By having 100% control over my manga, I have complete freedom of expression and my work does not depend on the decisions of any editor or publisher.
+By maintaining 100% control over my manga, I have complete freedom of expression, and my work does not depend on the decisions of any editor or publisher.

-In this privileged position, I can draw what I want and when I want.
+In this privileged position, I can draw what I want, when I want.

-However, on the other side of the coin, that means I don't have any company that can protect or promote my work.
+However, the other side of the coin is that I don’t have a company to protect or promote my work.

-But that does not mean that my work is unprotected from plagiarists!
+But that doesn’t mean my work is unprotected from plagiarists!

 I protect my website domain name.